annotell/public-docs/docs-src/docs/kognic_auth.md

 - Set environment variables `KOGNIC_CLIENT_ID` and `KOGNIC_CLIENT_SECRET`
 - Set to credentials tuple `auth=(client_id, client_secret)`

-API clients such as the InputApiClient accept this auth parameter.
+API clients such as the KognicIOClient accept this auth parameter.
 Under the hood, they all use the AuthSession class which is implements a requests session with automatic token refresh.